Frequently asked questions

 No. Other scholarship and bursary schemes run by Imperial have different application procedures.
 Please consult the pages of the different schemes for guidance.

 Can I send you a transcript of my undergraduate subjects instead of entering them into the application form?

 No. Unfortunately we do not have the administrative resources to accept transcripts.
 While we understand that entering all of your subjects and grades may be time-consuming, it is a vital part of giving the selection panel the information that they need to make an informed decision about your application.

 Do I need to send you my references?

-No. We will use the references which are sent to the Faculty as as part of your course application.
+No. We will use the references which are sent to the Faculty as as part of your programme application.

 Any further questions